 The Department of Public Safety can provide limited off-campus safety escorts based on the availability of a sworn law enforcement officer on duty.
 Generally, a law enforcement officer is on campus Monday through Friday from 800AM to 10:00PM.
 A college affiliate can request an escort by dialing 84270 from any on campus phone or at 718-340-4270 from a cell phone.
-Escorts are provided within the building only by contract officers.
+Contracted security officers are not permitted to perform off campus escorts.